Other / mixed grade configuration · Hialeah, FL

 What is the racial and ethnic makeup of Lincoln-Marti Charter School Hialeah Campus?

-The largest demographic group at Lincoln-Marti Charter School Hialeah Campus is Hispanic or Latino at 96.5%.
-The school serves a diverse student body in HIALEAH, FL.
+The largest demographic group at Lincoln-Marti Charter School Hialeah Campus is Hispanic or Latino at 96.5% of enrollment, in Hialeah, FL.

 What is the Resource Investment Index for Lincoln-Marti Charter School Hialeah Campus?

-Lincoln-Marti Charter School Hialeah Campus has a Resource Investment Index of 36/100 (F) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Lincoln-Marti Charter School Hialeah Campus has a Resource Investment Index of 38/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page